-Stoneflies, in general, can be attracted to artificial light in the late spring and early summer times of the year.
+Look for Giant Stoneflies in areas near freshwater streams, creeks, or rivers.
+They, in general, can be attracted to artificial light after sunset in the late spring and early summer months of the year.

 General Characteristics Capability, Shape, Texture/Pattern, Benefits, Dangers

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.